zxs1652/AidCovDs/README.md

 }
 ```

-The ETH-80 dataset is needed to be downloaded(https://github.com/Kai-Xuan/ETH-80/),
-and put 8 filefolders(visual image sets from 8 different categories) into filefolder '.\ETH-80\'.
+The ETH-80 dataset is needed to be downloaded(https://github.com/Kai-Xuan/ETH-80/),  and put 8 filefolders(visual image sets from 8 different categories) into filefolder '.\ETH-80\'.
-Please run 'read_ETH.m' to generate CSPD matrices.
+Please run 'read_ETH.m' to generate AidCovDs.
 Then run 'run_ETH.m' for image set classification.

 For classification, we employ two classifiers in this source code(Version 2.0).